gallardjm/minimalist-template-engine/README.md

 # Minimalist Template Engine

-A minimalist template engine in java with no dependency.
+A minimalist template engine in java with no dependency outside the standard java libraries (java >= 1.8).

+/!\ Some inputs are not sanitize, use this template engine responsibly.

 ## Quick start